apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 already installed.
 Otherwise please see the :ref:`set-up` section.

-Once the `Apache Arrow repository <https://github.com/apache/arrow>`_ is forked we will clone it and add the link of the main repository to our upstream.
+Once the `Apache Arrow repository <https://github.com/apache/arrow>`_ is forked (see :ref:`fork-repo-guide`) we will clone it and add the link of the main repository to our upstream.

 .. code:: console